NVIDIA/cloud-native-docs/gpu-operator/life-cycle-policy.rst

    - Driver version could be different with NVIDIA vGPU, as it depends on the driver version downloaded from the `NVIDIA vGPU Software Portal  <https://nvid.nvidia.com/dashboard/#/dashboard>`_.
-   - The GPU Operator is supported on all active NVIDIA datacenter production drivers.
+   - The GPU Operator is supported on all active NVIDIA data center production drivers.
      Refer to `Supported Drivers and CUDA Toolkit Versions <https://docs.nvidia.com/datacenter/tesla/drivers/index.html#cuda-drivers>`_ for more information.